Hertford, Luton and Dunstable Railway: Hertford and Welwyn Junction Railway

 Hertford already had a railway, completed in 1843.
 It was the terminus of a branch line of the Northern and Eastern Railway, which was being worked by the Eastern Counties Railway.
 The Hertford station was somewhat to the east of the present-day Hertford East station.

 As the money market stabilised, it became possible to propose new lines.
-The Hertford and Welwyn Junction Railway got its Act on 3 July 1854; it was to build from the Eastern Counties Railway terminus at Hertford (converting it to a through station). via a Cowbridge station near the centre of Hertford to a new Welwyn Junction station, at the south end of Digswell Viaduct on the GNR.
+The Hertford and Welwyn Junction Railway got the Hertford and Welwyn Junction Railway Act 1854 (17 & 18 Vict. c. cxxvii) on 3 July 1854; it was to build from the Eastern Counties Railway terminus at Hertford (converting it to a through station). via a Cowbridge station near the centre of Hertford to a new Welwyn Junction station, at the south end of Digswell Viaduct on the GNR.
 There was to be a triangular junction there, and the new company would have running powers into Welwyn station (now Welwyn North, and located at the north end of the viaduct).
 Authorised capital was £65,000.